simplex-chat/simplexmq/protocol/simplex-messaging.md

   - queue IDs response (`IDS`)
   - notifier queue ID response (`NID`)
   - delivered messages (`MSG`)
-  - `OK` and `ERR` responses
+  - `OK` and `ERR` responses (excluding error responses not related to a queue)

-To sign/verify commands, messages and responses, clients and servers MUST use Ed25519 or Ed448 algorithm defined in [RFC8709][15].
+To sign/verify transmissions clients and servers MUST use Ed25519 or Ed448 algorithm defined in [RFC8709][15].

-To encrypt/decrypt message bodies delivered to the recipients, clients and servers MUST use x25519 or x448 algorithm defined in [RFC8709][15].
+To encrypt/decrypt message bodies delivered to the recipients, servers/clients MUST use x25519 or x448 algorithm defined in [RFC8709][15] to derive the shared secret (TODO encryption scheme).

 Clients MUST encrypt message bodies sent via SMP servers - the protocol for this end-to-end encryption should be chosen by the clients using SMP protocol.